PacktPublishing/Natural-Language-Processing-with-Flair/README.md

 print(s)
 ```

-This repository contains Jupyter notebooks containing code snippets from the book _Natural Language Processing with Flair_ published ba Packt Publishing.
+This repository contains Jupyter notebooks containing code snippets from the book _Natural Language Processing with Flair_ published by Packt Publishing.
 Each notebook belongs to one chapter in the book.

 Before running the notebooks make sure to install Flair version 0.11 by running:
 ```